-Seems like I posted this songwriter demo from 1993 just yesterday after the shooting in Orlando, but that was June of 2016, so it’s been over a year since the last “worst mass shooting” in U.S. history.
-Now the massacre in Las Vegas has taken an even bigger toll, but the story is still the same—the NRA and the Republican party will ignore the problem in the name of “freedom.”
+Seems as though I posted this songwriter demo just yesterday after the shooting in Orlando, but that was in June of 2016 when I was just starting to blog, so it’s been over a year since that “worst mass shooting” in U.S. history.
+Then last month the massacre in Las Vegas took an even bigger toll, and last week one in Texas killed over twenty in a church, and this week five were killed in Northern California.
+It’s hard to keep up.
+Through it all the story remains the same as it was when I recorded this in 1993—the NRA and the Republican party will continue ignore the problem in the name of “freedom.”

-Please listen to the song and pass it on.
+This is an official Scotty & the Skeptics demo so it’s definitely OK to pass it on to anyone who might appreciate it.
 Maybe send it to somebody in Nashville with the balls to record it.

 Blow the NRA Away

 This is my quixotic attempt to change the culture and the minds of the idiotic Supreme Court justices who can’t seem to read the Constitution.
 A “well-regulated militia” means EXACTLY what it says.

 It’s also a good place to tell the story of my first day as a radio talk-show host.
 It was about three years ago, and I thought I’d give being a radio guy a try on our local low-power, all-volunteer station.
 I figured that as the creator and host of what I was calling The Know Show I’d spend an hour a week talking about politics and taking questions as a kind of anti-Rush Limbaugh.
 It could be fun.